StephenBondor/Graphs/projects/graph/README.md

    you could improve your friendship distribution model for more realistic results?

+    Use every person on earth 7,700,000,000 and use Dunbar's Number, 200 connections for each.
+What is the point of this question?

 2. If you followed the hints for part 1, your `populateGraph()` will run in O(n^2) time.
 Refactor your code to run in O(n) time.
 Are there any tradeoffs that come with this implementation?

+    A lot of console logs for a poor implementation of the previous code.